kendalllewis/EASM-Scanner/README.md

 Connect Grafana to the SQLite database or use a middleware service to serve the data as a REST API.
 I would love to get there soon.

 Prerequisites
--Masscan, Nmap, WhatWeb installed on your system.
+-Masscan, Nmap, and WhatWeb installed on your system.
 -Python 3.x with the sqlite3 library.
 -Docker and Grafana for dashboard visualization.